+EV poker; making the winning plays

 For those of you using the fractional odds system I would recommend that you convert your pot odds to the decimal system when calculating your EV values.
 For conversion between the European decimal odds system and the UK fractional odds system see poker pot odds; all you need to know.

 Having now covered the basics of the poker mathematics essentials I will move on to the more advanced concepts of implied and reverse implied odds in later articles.
+The combination of a sound understanding of poker mathematics with bankroll management for poker should give you an edge against many opponents at lower limits.

 You could be posting your articles on the Poker Bankroll Blog.
 Read all about it here.